What Is the Glycemic Index?

 While the GI measures the speed of blood sugar rise, glycemic load (GL) accounts for the amount of carbohydrates in a typical serving.
 For example, watermelon has a high GI but a low GL due to its high water content and low carbohydrate density.
 Together, these metrics offer a more complete picture of a food’s impact on glucose levels.

-Try Java Burn →Practical Tips for Using the Glycemic Index
+Try Mag Genin — Free Shipping →Practical Tips for Using the Glycemic Index

 - Choose low-GI foods like oats, lentils, and most vegetables for sustained energy.